-In Arizona there are two forms of guardianship.
+Guardianship Arizona.
 Title 14, or revocable guardianships, and Title 8, or permanent guardianships.
-We have a firm understanding of both types of guardianships established under Arizona law and when a particular type of guardianship would best suit our clients' needs.
+We have a firm understanding of both types established under Arizona law and when a particular type would best suit our clients’ needs.

 Title 14 establishes the requirements of voluntary guardianships.
-Voluntary guardianships require the consent of the parent or parents.
+These require the consent of the parent or parents.
 Each parent reserves the right to revoke these guardianships.
-To revoke the guardianship the parent must request a hearing and appear before the court.
+To revoke this, the parent must request a hearing and appear before the court.
 This is something we can help with.

 Title 14 guardianships are temporary by design.
 For grandparents or other family members caring for children on a temporary basis, a Title 14 guardianship provides the caregiver with the ability to enroll a child in school and obtain medical care, health insurance, and public assistance.
 This type of Guardianship only temporarily infringes on parental rights, which grandparents can suggest without alienating the parents.
 Also, DCS has no involvement in the case.